Sakorn Yang-keawsot

 Sakorn Yang-keawsot (สาคร ยังเขียวสด; 1922 in Nonthaburi Province – May 21, 2007 in Bangkok, Thailand) was a Thai puppeteer.
 He was a master of the hun lakorn lek (traditional Thai small puppets).
-Also known by his English nickname, Joe Louis, in 1985 he founded the Joe Louis Puppet Theatre.
+Also known by his English nickname, Joe Louis, in 1965 he founded the Sakorn Hunlakornlek troupe with his daughter, Thitawan Yangkheiosod.
+Later, in 2001, his son, Pisutr Yang-keawsot formed a new troupe named Joe Louis and founded Joe Louis Puppet Theatre under his acknowledgment.
 He was named a National Artist for performing arts in 1996.